luvrgz/roller-bearing-optimisation/README.md

 optim_roller_bearing.py dashboard(path) to see the generated shapes.

 ### Generate STL
+Run rollerbearing_extruder.py

 ## Experiments
 The experimental data are stored in ... (explain the generated data)

-Get lifetime parameters from scores: SKF_GBLM
+Get lifetime parameters from scores: utils.get_kb ...